 Burglary offenses can be charged as either first- or second-degree felonies.
 A conviction for second-degree burglary can result in a prison sentence of up to 15 years and/or a fine as high as $10,000.
 A conviction for a first-degree burglary can result in a prison sentence of up to 30 years to life and a $10,000 fine.

-Find An Attorney for Theft and Property Crimes in Florida
+Finding An Attorney for Theft and Property Crimes in South Florida

 If you have been charged with a theft or property crime in West Palm Beach or Fort Lauderdale, no matter the degree, the criminal defense team at Weinstein Legal can help.
 As a former Assistant State Attorney, Matt Shafran knows the complex theft and property laws inside and out.
 Together with our team, he will use every tool at his disposal to aggressively fight for you.
 We serve all of South Florida with Law Offices in Broward and Palm Beach County.